rajab57/ImageProbe/README.md

 # ImageProbe (Grid Iamge Search)

-** Extend the Google Image Search that we built in class to allow a user to modify advanced search options and result pagination. **
+**Extend the Google Image Search that we built in class to allow a user to modify advanced search options and result pagination.**

-Total Hours = 20+ hours spent in total
+Total Hours = 10+ hours spent in total
 ### Features
 1. [x] User can enter a search query that will display a grid of image results from the Google Image API.2. [x] User enters the total amount of the transaction
 3. [x] User can click on "settings" which allows selection of advanced search options to filter results